 This could be all set to change in October though, especially if Dell has its way.

-We've managed to get our hands on the Dell Latitude 10 tablet, and its fair to say that this already feels like a better thought-out offering than what we've seen on the market from Dell previously.
+managed to get our hands on the Dell Latitude 10 tablet, and its fair

 Even if you already use an iPad or Android tablet for work, chances are a Windows 8 tablet isn't the first things that pops into your head when you thinking about working on the go.